mpouttuclarke/titan-loadtest/README.md

 The parameters to the jar:

 1. Location of the cassandra.yaml
-2. Vertex count to create across the entire cluster (currently creates the same number of edges)
+2. Vertex count to create across the entire cluster
 3. Node count (starting from 1)
-4. Node id (must be from 0 to node count - 1)
+4. Node id (must be between 0 and node count - 1)
 5. Worker thread count per node
 6. Commit size